lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     permissionless call, fee          dequeue requests (FIFO)           rate limits, fee refund                encoding         withdrawal request
 ```

-Anyone calls the permissionless `processWithdrawalIntents(count, refundRecipient)` on the `ValidatorWithdrawalsQueue`, forwarding the per-request EIP-7002 fee.
+Anyone calls the permissionless `processWithdrawalIntents(count, refundRecipient)`, forwarding the per-request EIP-7002 fee.
 It pops the next `count` intentions from the FIFO in order and pushes each down the path above: **TWG** applies the exit limits and refunds unused fee to `refundRecipient`, then the **WithdrawalVault** encodes an actual withdrawal request and submits it to the EIP-7002 contract.

 **Cost model.** The `processWithdrawalIntents` caller pays EIP-7002 fees for all VEBO-path requests.
 The forced-exit fee refund mechanism from [LIP-30](lip-30.md) is removed.